Theory of Evolutionary Spectra for Heteroskedasticity and Autocorrelation Robust Inference in Possibly Misspecified and Nonstationary Models: The Statistical Environment

-Using the definition of $f\left(u,\,\omega\right)$ it can be shown that $J=2\pi\int_{0}^{1}f\left(u,\,0\right)du$. \citet{dahlhaus:12} discussed how to estimate $f\left(u,\,\omega\right)$ for the scalar case under smoothness in both arguments using the smoothed local periodogram.
-In this paper our goals are to estimate $J$ using a time-domain method and to relax the smoothness assumption in $u$. \citet{casini/perron_PrewhitedHAC} considered the estimation of $J$ under general nonstationary.
+Using the definition of $f\left(u,\,\omega\right)$ it can be shown that $J=2\pi\int_{0}^{1}f\left(u,\,0\right)du$. \citet{dahlhaus:2009} discussed how to estimate $f\left(u,\,\omega\right)$ for the scalar case under smoothness in both arguments using the smoothed local periodogram.
+Our goals are to estimate $J$ using a time-domain method and to relax the smoothness assumption in $u$.
+This is different from Dahlhaus' work that considered local problems (i.e., estimation of $f\left(u,\,\omega\right)$ under smoothness) and not full-sample problems (i.e., estimation of $J$).
 The class of estimators of $J$ relies on double kernel smoothing over lags and time,